sandhya-sharrmma/phys_ua210_computationalphysics/README.md

 ## October 3, 2023: Problem Set 04
 Added ps-4 containing five .py files for three questions: one each for questions 1 and 2 and three for question 3.
 It also contains a PDF with an analysis report of the entire assignment.

+## October 19, 2023: Problem Set 05
+Added ps-5 containing two python files for question 1 and 2.
+It also contains a PDF with an analysis report of the entire assignment.